These vintage Jam Filled Cookies are a brown sugar cut out dough that is so flavorful. They’re filled with nuts and jam and are super easy!

 - Chill until firm enough for rolling, about 4-5 hours; or overnight.

-- Grease baking sheets.
+- Grease baking sheets or bake on parchment paper or silicone mat.
 Then prepare fruit fillings.

 - We use the same cutter for top and bottom but I’ll continue with original instructions.